 03 of 07

 Started in 2013, NYC PodFest is a celebration of popular podcasts, featuring unique shows performed in front of an audience.
-This year's NYC PodFest takes place Friday, May 20th through Sunday, May 22nd at Cake Shop in the Lower East Side (152 Ludlow St.) and The Bell House in Brooklyn (149 7th St., Brooklyn, NY).
+This year's NYC PodFest takes place Friday, April 6 through Sunday, April 8 at Abron's Playhouse and Underground Theater.
 This is a unique chance to meet and interact with some excellent podcast personalities from New York and visiting from out of town.

 04 of 07